 "Sexual racism is a form of racism because, quite simply, it is the use of racial stereotypes to include or exclude groups of people," Callander told VICE.
 He said he's caught a lot of heat for this theory because people view it as an "attack" on their sexual freedom.

-"The reality is that our desires—like all of our thoughts and behaviours—are as susceptible to broader social and political trends.
+"The reality is that our desires—like all of our thoughts and behaviors—are as susceptible to broader social and political trends.
 At the end of the day, we live in a world rife with racial inequality, so it is not at all surprising that racism should permeate our desires as well."

 For George Chijioke, a 25-year-old Torontonian who works in ad sales, there is no debate.

 "I think preference is you like tall people, you like short people," he told VICE, admitting he's into tall, broad-shouldered men.
-"To discount a somebody just because of a race, I think that is inherently racist."
+"To discount somebody just because of a race, I think that is inherently racist."

 Chijioke has been called a "monkey" on Grindr, but he said those types of insults are rarer than run-of-the-mill "I'm not into black guys" rejections, backhanded compliments, or straight up fetishizing.